mbd-s/dotfiles/README.md

 # Dotfiles

-My personal dotfiles for an Intel-based Mac running macOS 12 and using a `fish` shell.
+My personal dotfiles for an ARM or Intel Mac running macOS 12 and using a `fish` shell.
 You probably don't want to adopt these wholesale, but feel free to use what you like.

 ## Prerequisites